yangyang1211/-/README.md

-3# Multi-source domian adaptation-paper-collections Paper collections of multi-source domian adaptation after year 2020, with the criteria of CCF-A or some top-ranked CCF-B.
+3# Multi-source domian adaptation-paper-collections Paper collections of multi-source domian adaptation after year 2019, with the criteria of CCF-A or some top-ranked CCF-B.
 持续更新中
 *author: 郑海霆*
-## license
-**GNU General Public License v3.0**

 ## Overview Table